FOLLOW US

 Lynchburg, Virginia, USA monuments and cityscape.
 Sean Pavone/ Getty Images

-Lynchburg's population is 79,009.
 This Virginia town near the Blue Ridge Mountains is packed with history, from Thomas Jefferson's holiday home to the 19th-century Old City Cemetery.
-You, too, can make memories here.
-Lynchburg is one of the top 10 safest midsized cities in the country, and it has a stable economy thanks to small businesses.
-Houses cost about $185,300, and the monthly rent costs $905.
-There's culture and entertainment galore for every member of your household and whatever your taste.
+From the Maire Museum of Art to Liberty Mountain Snowflex Center, the community has something for every member of your family.
+Lynchburg is also appealing because it's one of the top 10 safest mid-sized cities in the country.
+Plus, it has a stable economy thanks to flourishing small businesses.
+Houses cost about $185,300 and the monthly rent costs about $905, both well under the national average.

 Advertisement